 You can transfer them without losing the tax advantages if you find a better deal

 You can only use these accounts to invest up to £20,000 per tax year

-Any money withdrawn will generally count towards your annual ISA allowance
+Some accounts say that money withdrawn will count towards your annual ISA allowance

 It’s a good idea to switch savings accounts if the interest rate you are being paid is lower than you can find elsewhere.

 Switching is easy – your new account provider should arrange the transfer of your balance and redirect any regular payments into the account.